 Red Bank Veterinary Hospital provides 24-hour emergency & critical care 365 days a year in three locations.
 This service is open to all small animal companion pets in need of immediate medical attention.

 Experienced veterinarians are on premises at all times, assisted by technicians trained in emergency & critical care.
 Together, they handle a wide range of medical and surgical emergencies.

 All Red Bank Veterinary Hospitals emergency centers have the same goals as human emergency rooms: stabilize, treat, and monitor patients.
 Patient care and client satisfaction is our top priority.
 We understand each pet is accompanied by a concerned owner, and we take the time to comfort both of you.

 Our emergency teams utilize the most current diagnostic and surgical technology to evaluate and stabilize patients.
-We have access to advanced diagnostics, such as endoscopy, MRI, and CT, at our Tinton Falls facility.
+We have access to advanced diagnostics, such as endoscopy, MRI, and CT.
 Emergency surgery can be performed any time of the day or night.

 If you think your pet is sick or injured and you’re not sure what to do, contact the Red Bank Veterinary Hospital most convenient to you.
 Our experienced triage technicians assess the situation and determine whether your pet needs to be seen by a member of our emergency staff.

 HOW TO IDENTIFY AN EMERGENCY